joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 But in C-based languages, and even Go with its modern syntax, this is a real issue.

 This problem isn't theoretical.
 I've encountered numerous bugs caused by ignoring return codes and I'm sure you have too.
-Indeed, in the development of this very Error Model, my team encountered some fascinatine ones.
+Indeed, in the development of this very Error Model, my team encountered some fascinating ones.
 For example, when we ported Microsoft's Speech Server to Midori, we found that 80% of Taiwan Chinese (`zh-tw`) requests were failing.
 Not failing in a way the developers immediately saw, however; instead, clients would get a gibberish response.
 At first, we thought it was our fault.
 But then we discovered the silently swallowed `HRESULT` in the original code.
 Once we got it